daphne2020/dashboard/README.md

-# dashboard-nextjs-mongodb-jwt-tailwind
 # A Drag and Drop Dashboard Feature

-Next.js 13 + App Router + MongoDB - User Rego and Login Tutorial with Example
+Next.js 13 + App Router + MongoDB - Tailwind

 ## The challenge